jkk/formative/README.md

 `formative.parse/parse-params` will turn a form specification and form data into a map of parsed form data.
 It will parse each field according to its `:type` or `:datatype` keys.

+Note: You must have `ring.middleware.nested-params/wrap-nested-params` in your middleware for the checkbox parsing to function correctly.

 ```clj
 ;; From Ring param map
 (fp/parse-params example-form